NME: 1980s

 In the 1980s, the NME became the most important music paper in the country.
 It released the influential C81 in 1981, in conjunction with Rough Trade Records, available to readers by mail order at a low price.
-The tape featured a number of then up-and-coming bands, including Aztec Camera, Orange Juice, Linx, and Scritti Politti, as well as a number of more established artists such as Robert Wyatt, Pere Ubu, the Buzzcocks and Ian Dury.
+The tape featured a number of then up-and-coming bands, including Duran Duran, Aztec Camera, Orange Juice, Linx, and Scritti Politti, as well as a number of more established artists such as Robert Wyatt, Pere Ubu, the Buzzcocks and Ian Dury.
 A second tape titled C86 was released in 1986.
 From 1981 to 1988 the magazine released 36 cassette compilations.

 The NME responded to the Thatcher era by espousing socialism through movements such as Red Wedge.
 In the week of the 1987 election, the paper featured an interview with the leader of the Labour Party, Neil Kinnock, who appeared on the paper's cover.
 He had appeared on the cover once two years before, in April 1985.

-Writers at this time included Mat Snow, Chris Bohn (known in his later years at the paper as 'Biba Kopf'), Barney Hoskyns, Paolo Hewitt, Don Watson, Danny Kelly, Steven Wells, and David Quantick.
+Writers at this time included Mat Snow, Chris Bohn (known in his later years at the paper as 'Biba Kopf'), Antonella Gambotto-Burke (known by her pseudonyms Antonella Black and, because of her then-dyed orange hair, Ginger Meggs), Barney Hoskyns, Paolo Hewitt, Don Watson, Danny Kelly, Steven Wells, and David Quantick.

 However, sales were dropping, and by the mid-1980s, NME had hit a rough patch and was in danger of closing.
 During this period (now under the editorship of Ian Pye, who replaced Neil Spencer in 1985), they were split between those who wanted to write about hip hop, a genre that was relatively new to the UK, and those who wanted to stick to rock music.
 Sales were apparently lower when photos of hip hop artists appeared on the front and this led to the paper suffering as the lack of direction became even more apparent to readers.
 A number of features entirely unrelated to music appeared on the cover in this era, including a piece by William Leith on computer crime and articles by Stuart Cosgrove on such subjects as the politics of sport and the presence of American troops in Britain, with Elvis Presley appearing on the cover not for musical reasons but as a political symbol.